CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample overview and results on individual clusters

-\paragraph{PSZ2G172.98-53.55 (A370, Fig.~\ref{fig:3})} This cluster is well studied in the optical band as it was the first object where a gravitational arc was observed (\citealt{Soucail1987}).
-Its X-ray emission is elongated in the N-S direction and it has been studied in detail through \emph{Chandra} observations by \cite{Botteon2018-discontinuities}.
-They found two surface brightness discontinuities whose nature is still uncertain.
-Subsequently, \cite{Xie2020} studied the radio emission coming from this object with uGMRT and JVLA, finding a very faint diffuse emission which they classified as a radio halo.
-More recently, \cite{Knowles2022} and \cite{Duchesne2024} detected an extended central radio source which was classified as a candidate radio halo.
-Using our low-resolution observations, we detect a diffuse source that can be labelled as a radio halo and which is brighter in the Southern part of the cluster (Fig.~\ref{fig:3}).
-To recover such diffuse emission, we had to degrade the resolution by applying a Gaussian kernel of 200 kpc at the cluster redshift.
-This emission appears to fill a large portion of the cluster, with the brightest region displaying a more complex structure when observed at higher resolution (not shown).
+\paragraph{PSZ2G172.98-53.55 (A370, Fig.~\ref{fig:3})} This cluster has been well studied in the optical band as it was the first object for which a gravitational arc was observed (\citealt{Soucail1987}).
+Its X-ray emission is elongated in the north-south (NS) direction and it has been studied in detail through \emph{Chandra} observations by \cite{Botteon2018-discontinuities}.
+They found two instances of surface brightness discontinuity whose nature is still uncertain.
+Subsequently, \cite{Xie2020} studied the radio emission coming from this object with uGMRT and JVLA, finding a very faint diffuse emission, which they classified as a radio halo.
+More recently, \cite{Knowles2022} and \cite{Duchesne2024-EMU} detected an extended central radio source which was classified as a candidate radio halo.
+Using our low-resolution observations, we detected a diffuse source that can be labelled as a radio halo and which is brighter in the southern part of the cluster (Fig.~\ref{fig:3}).
+To recover this diffuse emission, we had to degrade the resolution by applying a Gaussian kernel of 200 kpc at the cluster redshift.
+This emission appears to fill a large portion of the cluster, particularly in the southern part.

 \paragraph{PSZ2G225.93-19.99 (MACSJ0600.1-2008, Fig.~\ref{fig:5})} PSZ2G225.93-19.99 is the fourth most perturbed object of CHEX-MATE.
-Given its high SZ mass ($M_{500} \sim 10^{15} M_{\odot}$), it was part of the REionization LensIng Cluster Survey (RELICS, \citealt{Coe2019}), which suggested a complex mass distribution.
-More recently \cite{Furtak2024} performed a detail lensing analysis of this cluster, finding an extended structure to the north-east and, exploiting XMM-Newton data, measuring a cooler temperature in the X-ray peak (south-west) region than the eastern part of the system.
-We present here the first radio image of this cluster, where diffuse radio halo emission is detected at high significance (Fig.~\ref{fig:5}).
+Given its high SZ mass ($M_{500} \sim 10^{15} M_{\odot}$), it was included in the REionisation LensIng Cluster Survey (RELICS, \citealt{Coe2019}), which suggested a complex mass distribution.
+More recently, \cite{Furtak2024} performed a detail lensing analysis of this cluster, finding an extended structure to the north-east and, exploiting \textit{XMM-Newton} data, measuring a cooler temperature in the X-ray peak (south-west) region than the eastern part of the system.
+Hee, we present the first radio image of this cluster, where diffuse radio halo emission is detected at high significance (Fig.~\ref{fig:5}).
 Interestingly, there is a clear offset between the bulk of the radio emission and the X-ray peak.